isotoma/react-cognito/README.md

 ### Planned for version 1, but not yet implemented

-- UC7 Delete a user attribute for an authenticated user
-- UC24 Retrieve the MFA options for the user in case MFA is optional

 ### Not planned for version 1

 #### Trivial anyway

+- UC7 Delete a user attribute for an authenticated user
 - UC9 Enable MFA for a user on a pool that has optional MFA
 - UC10 Disable MFA for a user on a pool that has optional MFA
 - UC13 Deleting an authenticated user
 - UC15 Global sign out (invalidates all issued tokens)

+#### MFA Support

+- UC24 Retrieve the MFA options for the user in case MFA is optional

+Plus any MFA implementation

 #### Device support